The Classification Board is made up of a director, a deputy director, other board members and temporary board members.

 Appointed: 4 April 2022

-Ms Jennifer Marvello, is now retired from full‑time employment and lives in the south western suburbs of Sydney.
-Ms Marvello was a temporary Board member prior to being appointed as a part-time member.
-She holds a Certificate IV Training & Assessment and Certificate IV Government Administration and has trained Customs Officers in drug detection technologies, interpretation of x‑ray images, and identification of prohibited imports and exports, particularly films and publications which had been, or were likely to be, Refused Classification.
+Jennifer Marvello, now retired from full-time employment, lives in the south-western suburbs of Sydney.
+She holds a Certificate IV Training & Assessment and Certificate IV Government Administration and has trained Customs Officers in drug detection technologies, interpretation of x-ray images, and identification of prohibited imports and exports.

-Ms Marvello has previously been active in her community as a long term fundraiser at Kingsgrove Public School and the Kingsgrove Junior Cricket Club.
-She has also worked with students in a one-on-one remedial reading initiative, in a voluntary capacity.
+She has been involved in her community as a long-term fundraising chair at Kingsgrove Public School and the Kingsgrove Cricket Club.

 Temporary Board Members